These are the best romantic couples staycation ideas

 Break out that wedding china and enjoy a dinner you’ve cooked together.
 In fact, you could plan the meal and do the shopping for ingredients together.

 Sometimes just walking the aisles of the grocery store can bring inspiration and feel kind of like a date.

 Bonus points if you try new recipes rather than an old standby.

 Snuggle up under a blanket together like a couple of bunnies and enjoy the simple pleasure of napping.

 So often when we travel, we’re so focused on getting the most out of time at our destination that we can run ourselves ragged.

 When you’re staycationing you’ve already seen everything there is to see in your home so there’s no fear of missing out!

 Reminisce over photos from past events and travels

-What better time to get out your wedding photos or old family albums?
+A romantic staycation is the perfect time to get out your wedding photos or the old family photo album and remember the good times?
+(Do people still have those?)
 Sharing memories with your spouse is a great way to spark good conversation and learn even more about him or her.